Insights

 Market Highlights

-The second best performing sector was Information Technology with a 35.7% return.
-The biggest contributor to this outperformance was NVIDIA Corp, the third largest stock in the sector, with a return of 171.2%.
+The best performing sector was Information Technology with a 1.6% return.
+The biggest contributor to this outperformance was Microsoft Corp, which is the third largest stock in the sector and had a return of 5.3%.
+The second best performing sector was Consumer Staples with a 1.1% return.
+The biggest contributor to this outperformance was Walmart Inc, the second largest stock in the sector, with a return of 10.8%.

 Thoughts from The Team